opfesoft/sol-docs/db/world/creature_template.md

 | TurretAI        | Creature attacks using spell from field spell1; does not move.                                                      |
 | VehicleAI       | Creature acts as player vehicle.                                                                                    |
 | SmartAI         | Creature uses the "[smart_scripts](smart_scripts.md)" table to specify it's behaviour. |

+If the AI is overriden by an AI specified in the creature script (see [ScriptName](#scriptname)) an error is written to the server log.
+There is one exception: If AIName is "SmartAI" and the AI used by the creature script is derived from SmartAI it is possible to use both.

 ### MovementType